-During World War Two, the pace of technological change in military aviation was little short of staggering. another development that brought something entirely new to the skies above the battlefield: the helicopter.
+During World War Two, the pace of technological change in military aviation was little short of staggering.
+One development brought something entirely new to the skies above the battlefield: the helicopter.
 Leading us to the story of the XH-17.

 When the Second World War began, Britain, Russia, Italy, and the United States were all still using biplanes as front-line military aircraft.
 By the time that the war ended six years later, jet aircraft were beginning to explore transonic flight.